LaurenzV/krilla/crates/krilla/src/configure/PDF_A2.md

 6.7.3.2: The need to specify word boundaries is documented. 🟣

+6.7.3.3:
+- The presence of a structure tree is enforced. 🟢
-6.7.3.3: The need to specify the structure hierarchy is documented. 🟣
+- The need to specify a granular structure hierarchy is documented. 🟣

 6.7.3.4: krilla maps all non-standard structure types. 🟢